aws-samples/aws-cdk-managed-elkk/cloud9.md

 # Install the jq command-line JSON processor.
 sudo yum -y install jq

-# Get the ID of the envrionment host Amazon EC2 instance.
+# Get the ID of the environment host Amazon EC2 instance.
 INSTANCEID=$(curl http://169.254.169.254/latest/meta-data//instance-id)

 # Get the ID of the Amazon EBS volume associated with the instance.